grafana/writers-toolkit/docs/sources/review/lint-prose/rules.md

 br elements must be used only for line breaks that are actually part of the content, as in poems or addresses.

+In tables, instead of br elements, use p for paragraphs, and ul or ol for list items.

 [More information ->](https://html.spec.whatwg.org/multipage/text-level-semantics.html#the-br-element)

 ### Grafana.Please